 The Savvy Millennial’s Quick Guide to Save Money & Track Spending

-Clearly, technology isn’t going away.
-And in many ways, evolving technology has been a thorn in the side of my attempts at money management.
-Tap to pay credit cards and phone apps with scan payment options allows me to spend money quickly, easily, and without a hassle… which means saving money is a lot harder than it should be.
+Tap to pay credit cards and phone apps with scan payment options allow me to spend money quickly, easily, and without a hassle… which means saving money is a lot harder than it should be.
 But I don’t want to give up all those small delights [hello, pumpkin spice latte] that make life worth living.
 So, I set out to find the ways to make spending tracker apps and other financial tracking tools work in my favor.

-One place I started was with a spending tracker spreadsheet.
+One place I started was with a free budgeting template.
 After I entered my net income, I found that I could maintain my current lifestyle and still save a little bit money, which is awesome.
 But I also know there are a lot of money-saving options out there just waiting to be found; and I wanted to think outside the box instead of just cancelling my Hulu subscription in the name of saving!
-This may not be a simple guide for making a budget, but it got me some results in the savings department without taking away from the spending money I want.
+This may not be an ultimate budget plan, but it got me some results in the savings department without taking away from the spending money I want.
 Stay tuned for my top four tips to guide you down the path to save money and track spending like a pro.

 Tip #1: Automate the Save & Follow This Net Income Rule

 One of the things I discovered after joining an Arizona credit union is that online banking has evolved.
-Now, it’s easy to make transfers, set up automated payments, and check balances before swiping your debit card.
+Now, it’s easy to make transfers, set up automated payments, track spending, and check balances before swiping my debit card.
 Here’s what I found that worked for me:

 By opening a checking and savings account at a Copper State CU branch in Phoenix, I was able to set up an automatic transfer each payday to make sure 10% of my net income went to my savings account.
 Then, I found the setting within my online banking dashboard that allowed me to ‘hide’ that particular savings account from view.
 I clicked the settings wheel on my dashboard and ‘unchecked’ the savings account I wanted to hide.
 I know it’s hard to believe, but that simple adjustment taught me how to stop spending the money in my savings account – simply because I didn’t see it there.